1. Flask Cheat Sheet

 def show_user_profile(username):

-return f'User {username}'
+return f'User: {username}'

 @app.route('/post/<int:post_id>')